Are you looking for the best signup form examples online that you can use for inspiration?

 Singularity provides this signup form example to remind guests about an upcoming event:

-Over 9 months, this single campaign generated 967 new subscribers over 4 different pages.
+Over nine months, this single campaign generated 967 new subscribers over four different pages.

 RocketBots is an AI platform that enables companies to manage and respond to customers via live chat.
 They created this simple fullscreen welcome mat, and the results were inspiring: